danielharrell/open-eyes-lect-2017-18/Open.md

 leave us with a self in need, as if our liberation in joy were just a dream.
 Yet Eliot writes her description not to make joy look exceptional, but to make the man who lacks it look exceptional.
-And if we are to pity this man, it seems we must take the self-transcendence in joy that Causabon has never known to be true rather than false.
+And if we are to pity him, it seems we must take the self-transcendence in joy that Causabon has never known to be true rather than false.
 A matter of fact rather than a matter for doubt.
 But this confronts us with